 What Is a Merchant Cash Advance?

-A merchant cash advance (or “MCA”) offers an advance against future sales.
+A merchant cash advance offers a cash advance against future sales.
 This type of financing is generally available to businesses that have a steady volume of credit card sales, including retail stores, restaurants, and medical offices.
 Businesses receive a lump-sum payment from a lender and then pay it back as they make sales to customers.

 Pros and Cons of the MCA